Do Or Die is a 1991 USA action adventure by Andy Sidaris. Starring Pat Morita, Erik Estrada and Dona Speir.

 This is a re-mastered and re-mixed version of the original, extended by 2 previously unreleased tracks: Hello, I Love You & THE WASP (Texas Radio And The Big Beat)

-Other sites have speculated that the UK version may be missing nudity in Drew Barrymore's shower scene but Amazon reviewers suggest that this is not the case.
+No BBFC cuts but other sites have speculated that the UK version may be missing nudity in Drew Barrymore's shower scene.
+Amazon reviewers suggest that this is not the case.

 Dorfman in Love is a 2011 USA comedy romance by Brad Leong.
 With Sara Rue, Elliott Gould and Scott Wilson.